-Are Toads Poisonous to Dogs?
+Are Toads Poisonous To Dogs?

 The short answer is yes, toads are poisonous to dogs.
 While all toads produce toxic secretions, the severity and effects can vary depending on the species.
 It can also vary depending on the amount of contact with the toxin, and even the geographical location of the species.
 Two toad species in the US are known to be extremely toxic or poisonous to dogs.
 These are:

 Cane Toads (Rhinella marina, previously Bufo marina), also known as the marine or giant toad.
-Commonly found in Florida, Hawaii, South Texas, Mexico and are native to much of South America.
+Commonly found in Florida, Hawaii, South Texas, and Mexico and are native to much of South America.
 These toads are typically very large (they can weigh up to 1.5kg or 3.3lbs!) and are highly toxic.